Image Credit: Pexels

 Busy authors and reviewers need fast user support

 Every author and reviewer’s worst nightmare is trying to submit a revised manuscript or referee report on time only to encounter a technical question or technical trouble.
 It’s important to think about this and to make sure your peer review system offers adequate user support.
 Authors and reviewers will get frustrated if they have to write to your editors every time they have a question.
-Everyone using your peer review system should have access to help documentation and technical support.
+Everyone using your peer review system should have access to help documentation and technical assistance.

 More tips for assessing peer review software